peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 - Credential Verifiers in signed request objects.
 The Wallet Instance obtains a presentation request that includes a Trust Chain using a Trust Anchor that the Credential Verifier has in common with the Wallet Provider, according to the `wallet_metadata` parameter provided by the Wallet in the Request URI POST;
 - A Credential Issuer in a signed Digital Credential.
 The Wallet Instance obtains a Digital Credential from its Credential Issuer, which includes the Trust Chain using a Trust Anchor that the Credential Verifier has in common with the Wallet Provider, according to the Wallet Attestation used during the Issuance.

-The Entity that receives the data object including the JWT `trust_chain`, such as the Wallet Instance obtaining a signed request object, verifies the Trust Chain using the Trust Anchor's public keys and applies any metadata policies, without needing to have a working internet connection for reaching the Federation API.
+The Entity that receives the data object including the JWT `trust_chain`, such as the Wallet Instance obtaining a signed request object, verifies the Trust Chain using the Trust Anchor's public keys and applies any metadata policies, without needing to have a working network connection for reaching the Federation API.

 Using short-lived Trust Chains ensures compatibility with required revocation administrative protocols, such as those defined in a legal framework.
 For example, if a revocation must be propagated in less than 24 hours, the Trust Chain should not be valid for more than that period.